charles1614/spark/docs/spark-standalone.md

   <td><code>spark.worker.timeout</code></td>
   <td>60</td>
   <td>
-    Number of seconds after which the standalone deploy master considers a worker lost if it receives no heartbeats.
+    Number of seconds after which the standalone org.apache.spark.blaze.deploy master considers a worker lost if it receives no heartbeats.
   </td>
   <td>0.6.2</td>